rocketacademy/sarah-classic/projects/project-1-scissors-paper-stone/project-1-scissors-paper-stone-part-1.md

 ## Introduction

 For our first project we will make our own version of the classic [Scissors Paper Stone](https://en.wikipedia.org/wiki/Rock_paper_scissors) game.
-We have split this project into 2 parts to cater to the pace of RA's Basics course.
+We have split this project into 2 parts to cater to the pace of Rocket's Fundamentals course.
 See the [Course Schedule](broken-reference) for when we have assigned each part.

-Part 1 works with the technologies we have learned so far in Basics, and Part 2 adds additional technologies that we learn in subsequent course days.
+Part 1 works with the technologies we have learnt so far in Fundamentals, and Part 2 adds additional technologies that we learn in subsequent course days.

 ## Setup

-1. Create a `project` directory in your `basics` code folder to host your projects if you haven't already.
+1. Create a `project` directory in your `fundamentals` code folder to host your projects if you haven't already.
-2. Make a copy of the [basics starter code](https://github.com/rocketacademy/basics-starter-code/archive/refs/heads/main.zip) for your Scissors Paper Stone project.
+2. Make a copy of the [Fundamentals Starter Code](https://github.com/rocketacademy/basics-starter-code/archive/refs/heads/main.zip) for your Scissors Paper Stone project.

 ## Base